bmegli/realsense-ir-to-vaapi-h264/README.md

  - to H.264 raw video
  - stored to disk as example

+On my laptop it usese around 10% CPU at 1280x720.

 ## Platforms

-Platform independent apart from device passed to hardware context (currently hardcoded string).
 Instructions focus on Linux.
-Tested with Ubuntu 18.04.
+Tested on Ubuntu 18.04.

+The code is platform independent apart from device passed to hardware context (hardcoded string).

 ## Hardware

-- D400 series camera (tested with D435, may also work with older cameras)
+- D400 series camera
 - VAAPI compatible hardware encoder (tested with Intel)

-For VAAPI the intention were Intel Quick Sync devices but example may also work with AMD and NVIDIA.
-(not guaranteed).
+Tested with D435 camera.
+Tested with Intel Quick Sync VAAPI device.

 ## What it does